CleitinIF/like-button-web/README.md

     Because I also think in the context of the articles, to be able to store title, description, etc.

+  - I was not able to configure the task as auto scaling (not yet)

 ## Requirements

   - You must have a account in https://dashboard.fauna.com/